WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 - tick colour
 - tick thickness
 - how many ticks round the circle
+- how big the circle is

+That should cover everything.

+We can define our function

 Put the function _**after**_ the code which creates the turtles, but _**before**_ the line ```tracer(0)```.